-Have you been feeling a little off beat, moved away from the general situation, down or miserable most of the time or in simple words have you been feeling a little lost?
+Have you been feeling a little offbeat, moved away from the general situation, down or miserable most of the time or in simple words have you been feeling a little lost especially during these challenging times?
 If yes, then you could be getting trapped in a web called Depression.
-As per a WHO study, 1 in every 3 Indians is depressed.
+Depression is a mental disorder and as per a WHO study, 1 in every 3 Indians is depressed.
 Now that is a big number!
 But not many of us address it seriously.
 We always think it’s just a phase which will pass.
 But friends, most times depression has its roots far deeper than we think.
 It is just the tip of an iceberg.
 Many diseases are laying silent underneath.
 The actual reason behind your depression could most probably be a physical medical condition rather than a mental health condition.

 IDENTIFYING THE VARIOUS SHADES OF DEPRESSION

-Depression can be broadly categorised into behavioural, physical and imaginative.
+Depression can be broadly categorized into behavioral, physical and imaginative.
 Each category of depression has a different feeling.

-- Behavioural depression can be unable to concentrate, withdrawing from close family and friends, not going out anymore or not meeting and mixing with people.
+- Behavioral depression can be unable to concentrate, withdrawing from close family and friends, not going out anymore or not meeting and mixing with people.

 DEPRESSION: A WINDOW TO MANY DISEASES